sh2o/noaa-educators-network/behavior-change-book-club/materials/case-studies.md

 Step | Description
 --- | ---
-Step 1 | School and the Pacific Grove City Council ban latex balloons at outdoor activities.
+Step 1 | Discouraging the use of latex balloons at outdoor activities.
 Step 2 |
 Step 3 |
 Step 4 |